AlgoritmiaClub/missing-semester/workshops/software_engineering/introduction_to_version_control.md

 ### Commits as Snapshots

-A commit in Git is a snapshot of the entire project tree at the moment you commit, including every file that is tracked, and some metadata like the author and timestamp.
+A commit in Git is a snapshot of the entire project at the moment you commit, including every file that is tracked, and some metadata like the author and timestamp.
 Even though it records the full state of the project, Git is smart.
 If a file hasn't changed, Git doesn't duplicate it but simply reuses the data from previous commits.
 This makes storing snapshots efficient while still giving you the ability to restore your project to any point in time.

-Each commit is identified by a unique cryptographic checksum (a SHA-1 hash).
+Each commit is identified by a unique cryptographic checksum (a SHA-1 hash by default).
 This checksum acts like a fingerprint.
 If even a single character in a file changes, the resulting commit hash will be completely different.
-This guarantees integrity and makes it impossible to alter history without detection.
+This guarantees integrity and makes it impossible for data corruption to go undetected.

-Commits are also linked together in a chain through parent relationships.
+Commits are also linked together in a chain through parenthood relationships.
 Every commit (except the very first one) has at least one parent commit, forming a history that Git can walk through.
 When branches diverge and merge, commits can have multiple parents, which is how Git represents merges.
-Thanks to this structure, Git can always tell what came before and can reliably track the evolution of a project over time.
+Thanks to this structure, Git can always tell what came before and can reliably track the evolution of every file in your project over time.

+The distinction between snapshot commits and diff commits is crucial, as it reveals how Git truly operates under the hood.
+Some impacts of this design on Git's behaviour are:

+- Branch divergence and the 3-way merge, as Git computes the differences between each branch and their common base commit, a process that depends on the repository's history and context, not just a direct comparison of changes.
+- Git's ability to efficiently compute diffs between arbitrary commits, regardless of the past history.

 #### Diff Commits Diagram